cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-content-app/authentication.md

 Now that you have an access token, you will be able to make queries and mutations that will allow you to add many features to your app.

-Next up we will cover the implementation of the [Subscribe to Profile](/how-to/build-content-app/subscribe-to-profile) functionality.
+Next up we will cover the implementation of the [Subscribe to Profile](/how-to/build-content-app/subscribe-to-profile) feature.